-He frowns, his drawn face looks like his football team lost the finals.
+He frowns and his drawn face looks like his football team lost the finals.
 ‘You need to get better first, Ava.’

 ‘I am better.
-But I am scared.
+But I’m scared.
 Another child died last night.
 I won’t die, will I?’

 ‘No, of course not.’
 He inhales deeply.
-‘You’re already on the mend with the new medicine called penicillin doing the trick.’
+‘Thank heavens you’re already on the mend with the new medicine called penicillin doing the trick.’

-After a few weeks, I was lucky and got to go home.
+After three-weeks, I am lucky enough to go home.

 ‘Ava, you mustn’t spoil the surprise now.’
 His eyes dance, heightening my excitement.

 ‘Thank you so much,’ I say, clutching the new colouring-in book and the four coloured crayons.
 A beautiful handmade card is tucked inside, covered in flowers and butterflies with big hearts and kisses.
-I hug them all and can’t wait to colour in the pictures.
+I hug them all close and can’t wait to colour in the pictures

+‘Ava!’
+He smiles and claps his hands together.
 ‘Now for the big surprise,’ Dad says, beaming at me.
-‘Prepare yourself, Ava, to be amazed at this special gift waiting for you.’
+‘Prepare yourself, Ava, to be amazed at this special gift waiting for you.

 Mum stands behind me, her arms draped over my shoulders.
 She leans down close to my left ear.
 ‘Ava darling, happy of the happiest birthdays and may all your wishes come true.’

 I am sad too, but I’m not sure why.
 Dad will be back in a few days, though no one knows for certain when the war will end, and he will be home again.
-But our neighbour told mum it wouldn’t last long than a few months.
+I heard our neighbour telling Mum it wouldn’t last longer than a few months.